ArduPilot/ardupilot_wiki/common/source/docs/common-external-magnetometer-for-improved-performance.rst

 ========

-The 3DR external compass should only be used with the APM series of flight controllers, its 5 volt signal output is not compatible with Pixhawk which require 3.3 volts.
+The 3DR external compass should only be used with the APM series of autopilots, its 5 volt signal output is not compatible with Pixhawk which require 3.3 volts.
 For the Pixhawk use the :ref:`3DR combination GPS / Magnetometer module <common-installing-3dr-ublox-gps-compass-module>`.

 .. image:: ../../../images/Magnetometer1.jpg